 Step 2: Add Customer Facing Content

 Once you have successfully added the script tag to your website, you have the option to add customer-facing content to your pages using embed codes.
-This allows you to display any content from the Knowledge Graph onto your website.
-Meaning, once you update content in the Knowledge Graph, that update will automatically be reflected on your website.
+This allows you to display any content from entities stored in Yext onto your website.
+Meaning, once you update content on an entity, that update will automatically be reflected on your website.

 Add Content to your site

-You can use the following embed tag to display any content from the Knowledge Graph on a webpage.
+You can use the following embed tag to display any content from Yext entities directly on a webpage.
 Note, you must add the

 <script> tag to your page before you can leverage the embed codes to add content.